paduagroup/clandpol/README.md

     #    alternatively pair lj/cut/thole/long could be used avoiding hybrid/overlay and
     #    allowing mixing; see doc pages.

 Pair i-j interactions between induced dipoles are described by `pair_coeff` in `pair-drude.lmp`.
-The script creates these files and concatenates `pair.lmp` and `pair-drude.lmp` files into `pair-p.lmp`, which is used for the next step.
+The `pair.lmp` and `pair-drude.lmp` files can ce concatenated into `pair-p.lmp`, which is used for the next step.

 #### 3. Scale LJ interactions between fragments